citrix/citrix-daas-rest-go/citrixquickdeploy/docs/ManagedCapacityDirectory.md

 HasAssignedCustomer returns a boolean if a field has been set.

+### SetAssignedCustomerNil

+`func (o *ManagedCapacityDirectory) SetAssignedCustomerNil(b bool)`

+ SetAssignedCustomerNil sets the value for AssignedCustomer to be an explicit nil

+### UnsetAssignedCustomer
+`func (o *ManagedCapacityDirectory) UnsetAssignedCustomer()`

+UnsetAssignedCustomer ensures that no value is present for AssignedCustomer, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)